Meroje/docker-symfony/README.md

 # Read logs

-You can access Nginx and Symfony application logs in the following directories into your host machine:
+You can access Nginx and Laravel application logs in the following directories into your host machine:

 * `logs/nginx`
-* `logs/symfony`
+* `logs/laravel`

 # Use Kibana!

-You can also use Kibana to visualize Nginx & Symfony logs by visiting `http://symfony.dev:81`.
+You can also use Kibana to visualize Nginx & Laravel logs by visiting `http://localhost:81`.